 台灣派駐愛沙尼亞大使李維章來到聯百攤位合影

-The Taiwanese Ambassador to Estonia, Li Wei-chang, visited the UDP booth and took a group photo.
+The Taiwanese Ambassador to Republic of Latvia, Li Xian-Chang, visited the UDP booth and took a group photo.

 Rein Raud教授講解俳句「古池蛙躍濺水聲」。